datasciencesg/workshops/SaveU2000/Beginners/Chapter5.md

     - Weights Regularization and Dropout
   - 5.3: *Knowledge Distilation*

+**Note:**

-**Note:** This chapter doesn't have the "for real" section because every point in here seems to be the for real part when we train models with realistic datasets.
+This chapter doesn't have the "for real" section because every point in here seems to be the for real part when we train models with realistic datasets.
+We always asks ourselves these questions:

+  - Why isn't our models working?
+  - Even if our models are working, how to improve it?
+  - Why doesn't the same model work for another similar dataset?

+The answer to the above are usually (i) check bias-variance then (ii) Regularize?
+Get more data?
+Bigger models?

+Sometimes we also ask these questions:

+  - Why is the model so slow?
+  - How to make the model faster during inference (i.e. when using it after training is finished)?
+  - How to make training faster?

+The answer to the above are usually (i) profile your code, (ii) make model smaller / distill model (iii) choose another model, (iv) create something totally new.

 ----